nirsgv/afx--played/README.md

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable
 > as possible.
 The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.